256dpi/fire/README.md

 endpoint.Register("api", router)
 ````

-Resources can be added with `AddResource` before the routes are registered using `Register` on a gin router.
+Resources can be added with `AddResource` before the routes are registered using `Register` on a router.

 ## Authenticators

-An `Authenticator` provides authentication through OAuth2 and can be created using `fire.NewAuthenticator` with a reference to a `mgo.Database`, a client model, a owner model and a secret:
+An `Authenticator` provides authentication through OAuth2 and can be created using `fire.NewAuthenticator` with a reference to a database, a client model, a owner model and a secret:

 ```go
 type Application struct {